The Memotech MTX Series

 B) giving 224 or 16 million colours

 per pixel.
-This was more than that required for
+This is more than that required for

 colour TV (250,000 colour shades) and the extra